xaviervia/tessellation/README.md

 > [code](src/effects/setup.js)

 When initialized, it immediately pushes an action with a newly generated UUID to identify the instance of the application.
 There is an interesting gotcha here: I initially modeled this as being part of the `initialState` object in the `store`, but you can see how that violates the purity of the store implementation.

-It's a common temptation to include "one off" effects in the creation of the `initialState`, but that is likely to create problems down the line.
-It's a good litmus test for the store implementation that no libraries with side effects are used in it.
+It's a common temptation to perform "one off" side effects in the creation of the `initialState`, but doing that means that the initial state is no longer deterministic, which in turn is likely to create problems down the line.
+It's a good litmus test for the store implementation that no libraries with side effects are used within it.

 ```javascript
 import uuid from 'uuid'